FVITech/Web2020-CSS/README.md

 - **Outcomes**: Ability to implement a mockup using basic bootstrap styles.

 ### 02: CSS Fundamentals - 7 hrs
- - This module will go over all of the core concepts and 'gotchas' in CSS.
+ - In depth analyis of the  core concepts and 'gotchas' in CSS.
 There is very little coding.
 Its important to focus on understanding the core concepts, seeing where css was and where it is going.
 As well as setting the context for how solutions like preprocessors and flexbox help companies maintain a competitive advantage.

 - **Outcomes**: Ability to reason about css behavior and solve css related problems.